 Notes

-You also can pick a color indicator for notes.
-Just as for Tables and Schemas, in the "Note" properties, you can see the format tab with a color palette.
+You can also select a color indicator for notes.
+In the "Note" properties, you can see the format tab with a color palette, just like for tables and schemas.

 Colors of a Note are completely independent of Table or Schema colors, therefore can not be inherited.